 A number of amazing women who have taken on leadership roles in service to the gathering.
 These include, ticket sales, administration, shelter rentals, land design, sponsorship etc.

 Dedicated and hard working women who make this gathering possible through the service of their hearts in exchange for a gathering ticket.
 We offer over 100 positions for a work exchange opportunity.
-Applications for Work trade become available in December 1st.
+Applications for Work trade become available late November.

 This is a family style gathering with women from many different backgrounds.
 We will come together for only a short period of time, to support one another, learn and heal together, and share our stories and our gifts.
 We ask that you commit to and follow these guidelines so that we may all soak in the beauty and magic of the gathering.